If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Name: "gfx_rock_pieceA, gfx_rock_pieceB"

 In Hazy Maze Cave, there are two unused graphics for the rolling rocks.
 These two graphics are smaller than the canonical rolling rock graphic, and have more jagged shapes.
-Perhaps the rolling rocks were intended to break up into these smaller pieces upon colliding with Mario, or break up over time.
-The former would later take place in Super Mario 64 DS, while playing as Wario and using the Super Mushroom power-up.
+Perhaps the rolling rocks were intended to break up into these smaller pieces upon colliding with Mario or upon hitting a wall.
+The former would later take place in Super Mario 64 DS, when hit by Wario and or touched while using the Super Mushroom power-up.
+An unused sound definition exists for the giant snowball exploding (the rolling rock and giant snowball share the object).

 (Source: pannenkoek2012)